 Preserving our LGBT history is important.
 Only a handful of LGBT museums are doing this good work, so it important to support the organizations and institutions that are archiving our queer histories so we can continually reflect upon our past in modern times.

-In honor of International Museum Day, we’ve rounded up 10 museums that should be on the radar of all LGBT people.
+We’ve rounded up 10 museums that should be on the radar of all LGBT people.
 From a museum about the AIDS epidemic to a museum dedicated to one of the queerest artists of all time, our list of LGBT museums includes different aspects of the queer experience.

 1. Leslie+Lohman Museum of Gay and Lesbian Art – New York, New York